JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_2.md

 The greatest thing which emerged from the booth experience was that of group identity.
 Dur once private study group was exposed to public attention. and we were very well received.
 There also developed an excellent camaraderie between us and the other participating booths; which reminded me a bit of Cymboyton's school of religions at Urmia.

 The Urmia religionists lived together in comparative peace and tranquility because they had fully surrendered all their notions of religious sovereignty.
 Spiritually, they all believed in a sovereign God; socially, full and unchallengeable authority rested in their presiding head — Cymboyton.
 They well knew what would happen to any teacher who assumed to lord it over his fellow teachers.
 “There can be no lasting religious peace on Urantia until all religious groups freely surrender all their notions of divine favour, chosen people, and religious sovereignty.
-Only when God the Father becomes supreme, will men become religious brothers and live together in religious peace on earth.” ([UB 134:4.10](/en/The_Urantia_Book/134#p4_10))
+Only when God the Father becomes supreme, will men become religious brothers and live together in religious peace on earth.” (<a id="a68_691"></a>[UB 134:4.10](/en/The_Urantia_Book/134#p4_10))

 I recommend all study groups throughout Australia to organize an URANTIA book booth.
 It is a great service to the community, not only to let them know that you are a believer in _The URANTIA Book_, but to sow seeds that will eventually enrich and enlighten all humanity.